DavidWells/davidwells.io-v1/content/blog/2019-07-16-serverless-function-auth-strategies.md

 - [Firebase](https://firebase.google.com/docs/auth/)
 - [... add more](https://github.com/DavidWells/serverless-auth-strategies/issues)

-Rolling your own auth is ill advised and against the serverless idea: "Focus on value to customers not the plumbing"
+Rolling your own auth is ill-advised and against the serverless idea: "Focus on value to customers, not the plumbing."

 Choose a provider and proceed!

 ## Choose a strategy

-There are many ways to protect for your functions.
+There are many ways to protect your functions.

 1. [Inline auth checking](#1-inline-auth-checking)
 2. [Middleware](#2-middleware)